 Nearby is the facility’s sole single-purpose space – a tiered, amphitheatre-like lecture hall, bordered by a pair of glass-fronted booths for translators.
 An adjacent room conceals a Media Control Centre for the state-of-the-art AV system whose large screens and optimised audio enable real-time interaction between lecturers in New Haven and students in Beijing.

-Says Donn Tan: “We considered how the space might be used for different purposes in the future.
+Donn Tann shares, “We considered how the space might be used for different purposes in the future.
 This is reflected in such things as the dimensions of the corridors along the classrooms and discussion rooms, which are wider than code.”

 While innovative space planning and functional design give the completed project the highly-flexible, multiple-use space that Yale sought, it is the design’s subtle mix of modern and traditional materials – all of which were chosen for their sustainability – and evocative forms that place it firmly in the university’s tradition.